centrify/AWS-AutoScalingGroup/README.md

 Yes.
 You can set CENTRIFYDC_HOSTNAME_FORMAT.
 Currently we only support using aws instance id(set to INSTANCE_ID) or private IP(set to PRIVATE_IP) as your computer name.

-Q. Can I use the startup-userdata.sh in my standalone EC2 instances not mananged by AutoScaling Group?

-Yes.
-You do not need AWSLambdaFullAccess permission.
-Also, the differences in deployment process are:
-- You can skip steps 5 through 12, and also skip steps 15 through 17.
-- If the instance needs to join to Active Directory, you still need to create an IAM role that can access the S3 bucket using the IAM policy created in step 13.
-- There is no lambda function support.
-You need to manually run cunenroll and/or adleave to clean up before you terminate the instance.

 Q. Why don't I get Public IP while enroll EC2 for Linux to Centrify identity?

 You shall make sure that your AutoScaling has enabled public IP assignment and